Benefits and Side Effects of Eating Watermelon

-Citrulline in watermelon is converted into the aminoacid arginine by the body.
+Citrulline in watermelon is converted into the amino acid arginine by the body.
 This increases the nitric oxide levels, which in turn has a relaxing effect on the blood vessels.
-A study done at Texas A&M University shows that this relaxing effect on the blood vessels is similar to what the active drug in Viagra, sildenalfil, causes.
+A study done at Texas A&M University shows that this relaxing effect on the blood vessels is similar to what the active drug in Viagra, sildenafil, causes.
 Thus, consumption of watermelon may enhance libido.

 In those with prehypertension, watermelon consumption may help lower blood pressure.
 A study conducted by Florida State University indicates that watermelon also improves arterial health and its function.
 The arginine, that is the result of citrulline conversion, gives this beneficial effect.